buzzedison/agriprohub/src/pages/services.md

 TRAINING

-In-houseand external trainings and workshops on:
+* In-house and external training and workshops on:

-Starting your own farm
+* Starting your own farm

-Farm Management
+* Farm Management

-Financial Management
+* Financial Management

-Administrative Management
+* Administrative Management

 <!--EndFragment-->